grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/01 General.md

 </Glossary>

 Every successful test, will go through the following statuses.
-The time from Created -> Running, is typically very short and hardly noticeable as you use the platform.
+The time from `Created` -> `Running`, is typically very short and hardly noticeable as you use the platform.

 ### Created